 - BOOM Esports

 BOOM Esports’ revamped roster has been Southeast Asia’s best teams.
 Despite a loss to rivals T1, BOOM ends the season at 6-1.

-T1, Fnatic, and Team SMG all are at 5-2, and will need tiebreakers to separate them.
+T1, Fnatic, and Team SMG all are at 5-2, and needed tiebreakers to separate them.
 Fnatic beat out the other two teams to claim the second spot, while T1 struck down SMG to claim third for themselves.

 - Team Aster

 PSG.LGD remains in fine form after a heartbreaking loss during the TI10 Grand Final, and is the only undefeated team remaining in China with a 6-0 record.

 EHOME is guaranteed at least fourth with a 4-3 record.
 But Aster (5-2) and RNG (5-2) will clash in a tiebreaker to determine their final placements.

 Team Liquid and Team Tickles are guaranteed top half placements, but the middle of the pack in Europe are locked in a bitter battle.

 After a tough round of tiebreakers, Tundra Esports and OG are the third and fourth-placing teams of WEU.
 Team Secret and Nigma Galaxy remain in the division, but will miss out on the Winter Regional Finals.